pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 }
 ```

-This is because now all tasks are enqueued serially on the main executor, and so when we
+This is because now all tasks are enqueued serially by the main executor, and so when we
 `Task.yield` we can be sure that the `onAppear` method will execute until it reaches a suspension
 point.
 This guarantees that the subscription to the stream of notifications will start when we
 expect it to.

-You can also use ``withMainSerialExecutor`` to wrap an entire test case by overriding the
+You can also use `withMainSerialExecutor` to wrap an entire test case by overriding the `invokeTest`
-`invokeTest` method:
+method:

 ```swift
 final class FeatureModelTests: XCTestCase {